Spain: Landscapes from the Camino de Santiago

 After breakfast, travel west past Santiago de Compostela.
 You arrive in Roxos to begin your final walk to the revered city, the most beautiful approach for its Fluvial Path along a tranquil stream and its well-preserved ancient mills.
 The Camino Finisterre leads you through Galicia at its most remote.
 You pass through fragrant eucalyptus forest, traverse rolling pastures and open fields, and stroll through tiny villages unchanged by time.
 Though you are surrounded by such sylvan beauty, the city and its sublime Cathedral are not far away.

-Once in Santiago de Compostela, you make your way through the Old Town to the venerated Cathedral.
-Narrow granite-cobbled streets loop past the Plaza de Cervantes with its small statue of the writer, and on to the Plaza de Obradeiros, overlooked by the Cathedral’s main façade.
-The grand plaza is crowded with pilgrims who have walked for weeks or even months.
 After time to absorb the ornate splendor, you step into your final parador, the spectacular Hostal de Reies Catolicos, with its privileged location right on the plaza.
-Once you settle in, lunch is on your own in the lively pedestrian Old Town, designated a UNESCO World Heritage site in its entirety for its wealth of historical buildings.
+Once you settle in, explore more in the lively pedestrian Old Town, designated a UNESCO World Heritage site in its entirety for its wealth of historical buildings.

 This evening, gather at your parador for a very special farewell dinner in an elegant private room we’ve reserved for the occasion.
 Toast your spectacular week in Northern Spain and dine on a delectable meal of local specialties.